When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System: Key Advantages of Geoscience Foundation Models

-Drawing inspiration from foundational models beyond geoscience, we have identified three distinct features that set GFMs apart from traditional geoscience machine and deep learning models (Figure 1b).
+Drawing inspiration from foundational models beyond geoscience, we have identified three distinct features that set GFMs apart from traditional geoscience machine and deep learning models.
 Firstly, employing GFMs for novel tasks will be as straightforward as articulating the tasks in natural language processing, such as English or other languages.
 GFMs will possess the capability to address previously unencountered challenges through dynamic task specification, enabling them to comprehend and tackle new tasks without the need for retraining.
 Secondly, GFMs can accept inputs and generate outputs utilizing various combinations of data modalities.
 This flexibility allows for the incorporation of different types of data, such as videos, images, sound, text, laboratory results, or any combination thereof, into the model.
 This flexible interactivity capability contrasts with the constraints of more stringent traditional multimodal models.
 Thirdly, GFMs will employ a formal representation of geoscientific knowledge, enabling it to engage in reasoning processes for previously unseen tasks and provide interpretations using geoscientifically accurate language.

-\subsubsection{Scalability and generalizability}
+\subsubsection{Scalability and Generalizability}

-As illustrated in Figure 1c, foundation models include large amounts of data, large models, requiring large computing capacity, self-training, all enabling wide ranges of applications, exhibiting excellent scalability and generalizability.
+Foundation models include large amounts of data, large models, requiring large computing capacity, self-training, all enabling wide ranges of applications, exhibiting excellent scalability and generalizability.
 The scalability is enabled along three key dimensions: data, model size, and computing power, and generalizability refers to the ability of a model to perform well on new tasks beyond the data it was trained on.

 \paragraph{Scalability} First, foundation models are trained on massive datasets, frequently comprising hundreds of billions of data samples.
 The models benefit from this vast data, allowing them to learn very broad patterns.
 Second, the models themselves are scaled up to huge sizes, frequently with billions or even trillions of parameters.
 By increasing model capacity, more nuanced representations can be learned from the extensive data.
 Finally, substantial computing resources are leveraged to train and run these massive models, with thousands of GPUs/TPUs used in parallel computing grids.
 Together, this facilitates unprecedented scalability, allowing foundation models to achieve capabilities not previously possible with limited data and traditional deep learning models.
 Their scalability underpins their versatility across a broad array of downstream tasks.